Book of the week

 Winners can be selected randomly or based on the most interesting questions.
 If you want random selection, we can take care of it.

 Ebooks are preferred because printed books can be difficult to ship.
-We already have agreements with Manning, O’Reilly, and Packt, so if your book is with one of these publishers, you don’t need to arrange anything separately.
+We already have agreements with Manning, O’Reilly, and Packt.
+If your book is with one of these publishers, you don’t need to arrange anything separately.
 If your book is with another publisher, we’ll be happy to talk to their marketing team.

 Publishing answers